-The use of mediation shall not extend the district's timelines for investigating and resolving the complaint unless the complainant agrees in writing to such an extension of time.
-If mediation is successful and the complaint is withdrawn, then the district shall take only the actions agreed to upon through the mediation.
-If mediation is unsuccessful, the district shall then continue with subsequent steps specified in this administrative regulation.
+The use of mediation shall not extend the district's timelines for investigating and resolving the complaint unless the complainant and respondent agreeagrees in writing to such an extension of time.
+If mediation is successful and the complaint is withdrawn, then the district shall take only the actions agreed to through the medication mediation.
+If mediation is unsuccessful, the district shall then continue with subsequent steps specified in thethis administrative regulation.